c-hut/go-outdoors/README.md

     - Moving down the page, I checked the headings, text and background images.
 For a moment, I considered whether the sizing was disproportional, but as the point of this section is to capture the attention of users, I decided it was fit for purpose.
 No other issues were observed.

     #### [Section Three]
-    - Firstly, just after the midsection, I checked the calendar properties and identified two issues.
+    - Just after the midsection, I checked the calendar properties and identified two issues.
 Firstly, some of the margins around the days and dates were too small.
 See screenshots below for issue and correction.

         ##### Calendar Margin Issue
         ![Calendar Issue [1] Screenshot)](assets/images/calendar-margin-issue.png)